 Professor June Andrews RMN, RGN, FRCN is an inspirational woman whose impact on healthcare in the UK, and further afield, is profound.
 She works independently to improve dementia care.

-She is a refreshing force of nature - smart, politically astute, amusing and possessed of a razor-sharp intellect.
+She has been described as a refreshing force of nature - smart, politically astute, amusing and possessed of a razor-sharp intellect.
 A Scot, she trained as a nurse in Nottingham, England before taking up a series of posts that moved from practice to policy-making and strategic management and influencing in government, the health service and academia.

 Professor Andrews made ambitious things happen during her decade directing Stirling's Dementia Services Development Centre.
 She conceived of an online design guide for care homes and hospitals, ensuring wall-to-wall media coverage and heightened public and professional awareness of the practical things you can do to make life better for people with dementia.
 Now leaving that behind, she works independently to improve the lives of people with dementia and their carers.
-June serves on the board of the Target Healthcare REIT, and the Anchor Trust.
+June serves on the board of the Target Healthcare REIT, and is adviser to the Dementia Services Development Trust.

 Receiving the Fellowship of the Royal College of Nursing (RCN), the highest honour awarded to nurses in the UK who have made an exceptional contribution to health care.